15 Famous Street Photographers & Their Photos

 9. Elliott Erwitt (1928-)

-Elliott Erwitt is an amazing documentary photographer who is well known for his candid and witty shots of ironic and absurd situations in everyday settings.
-Like Robert Doisneau, Erwitt mastered the art of capturing humor in the streets.
+Elliott Erwitt is a celebrated American documentary photographer renowned for his candid and humorous shots of ironic and absurd situations in everyday settings.
+Born on July 26, 1928, in Paris, France, Erwitt grew up in Italy before emigrating to the United States in 1939.
+Much like his contemporary, Robert Doisneau, he has mastered the art of capturing humor in the streets.

 © Elliott Erwitt / Magnum Photos.
 USA.
 New York.
 1974